What Can You Build

 Next day we came back: "Add authentication."
 The agent remembered the whole structure — didn't ask what framework we were using, didn't need the code re-explained.
 Just added JWT auth to the existing routes.

-The code lives in artifacts on the board.
-You can review it, fork it, hand it to another agent to extend.
+The code lives in the shared file system.
+You can review it in the files tab, fork it, hand it to another agent to extend.

-Try it: @dev Build a REST API that tracks [your thing].
+Try it: @cedar Build a REST API that tracks [your thing].
 CRUD operations.

 Research a Codebase